 Study the AUT Postgraduate Certificate in Health Science in Physical Activity and Nutrition and in as little as one semester you further your understanding of factors that affect community health and promote healthy living.

 Courses cover topics like promoting physical activity, making healthy lifestyle choices and educating populations about healthy nutrition.

-The programme can prepare you for further study at master’s level.
+You may be able to credit 60 points towards further study at postgraduate diploma or master's level.
 It's a great postgraduate study option if you have been out of study for some time, or are unsure if postgraduate study is for you.

-This is part of the Postgraduate Diploma in Health Science.
+This is part of the Postgraduate Certificate in Health Science.

-You need a total of 120 points to complete the Postgraduate Diploma in Health Science.
+You need a total of 60 points to complete the Postgraduate Certificate in Health Science.

 Practice as a health professional in New Zealand is governed by legislation and a number of ‘Responsible Authorities’ (such as the NZ Psychologist Board, Physiotherapy Board and the Nursing Council who register practitioners).
 Overseas qualified health professionals who wish to practise in New Zealand should communicate directly with the relevant Responsible Authority.
 Qualifications recognised for professional registration at AUT are undergraduate; study at postgraduate level is not considered equivalent recognition for NZ Board certification.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.